 The primary goal of due diligence is to collect as much information as possible about an opportunity and ensure that it is a legitimate opportunity.
 If the target company, for example, turns out to be a fraud, then the diligence process was not successful.

-The following is an overview of the financial due diligence phase in M&A.
+The following is an overview of the financial due diligence phase in Mergers and Acquisitions.

 Some investors may not carry out any form of due diligence before acquisition, especially for smaller-dollar acquisitions.
 This can be risky, as they are often acquiring a company without fully understanding how it makes money or what its true value is.
 Although this approach makes it faster to make a decision, there are two possible problems: